undel-gh/HA-Laundry-Monitor/docs/en/ARCHITECTURE.md

 Current activity may increase spin confidence by supporting the conclusion that a motor is operating during a vibration window.

 Current activity must not independently confirm final spin.
 The detector must still require the configured vibration evidence unless a future detector explicitly defines another compatible algorithm.

+The detector must not assume that the terminal sequence has a fixed duration or contains one uninterrupted spin.
+A validated terminal sequence may contain multiple spin stages and short pauses, and its duration may vary with program and load.

+A confirmed terminal-spin result is a phase marker.
+Subsequent meaningful activity is expected during final draining, pump operation, drum positioning, additional terminal spinning, electronics activity, or end-of-program signalling and must not automatically invalidate the result.

 The detector should expose evidence and a confidence level to the State Machine.